Haegar1601/hexa-helix-stellarator/SAFETY.md

 Before injecting plasma or ramping to full current ($I_{max}$), the following diagnostic setup is mandatory to ensure vacuum stability:

-### A. Interferometric Metric Monitoring
+### Interferometric Metric Monitoring
 A Michelson Interferometer must be set up with one arm passing through the magnetic center ($R=0$) and the reference arm outside the field.
 * **Trigger Condition:** Any fringe shift $\Delta \phi$ that cannot be attributed to thermal expansion or mechanical vibration indicates a change in the local refractive index of space.
 * **Action:** **IMMEDIATE SCRAM.** Initiate rapid coil discharge.

-### B. Local Entropy Monitoring
-A hardware Random Number Generator (TRNG) based on quantum noise (e.g., Zener breakdown) should be active near the device.
-* **Trigger Condition:** Statistical deviation from uniform distribution (entropy dip).
-* **Theory:** A reduction in local entropy suggests the magnetic field is "ordering" the quantum vacuum fluctuations, a precursor to metric resonance.

 ---

 **DISCLAIMER:**
 This hardware design is experimental.
-The authors accept no liability for damage to equipment, spacetime topology, or causal continuity resulting from the operation of this device without the specified safety protocols. **Proceed with extreme caution.**
+The authors accept no liability for damage to equipment or causal continuity resulting from the operation of this device without the specified safety protocols. **Proceed with extreme caution.**